Léon: The Professional: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 75% based on 67 reviews, with an average rating of 6.9/10.
+On Rotten Tomatoes, the film holds a critics approval rating of 76% based on 66 reviews, with an average rating of 7.3/10.
+Over 250,000 audience approval ratings come in at 95% with an average rating of 4.4/5.
 The site's critics consensus reads, "Pivoting on the unusual relationship between seasoned hitman and his 12-year-old apprentice—a breakout turn by young Natalie Portman—Luc Besson's Léon is a stylish and oddly affecting thriller."
 At Metacritic, the film received an average score of 64 out of 100 based on 12 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Mark Salisbury of Empire magazine awarded the film a full five stars.
 He said, "Oozing style, wit and confidence from every sprocket, and offering a dizzyingly, fresh perspective on the Big Apple that only Besson could bring, this is, in a word, wonderful".
 Mark Deming at AllMovie awarded the film four stars out of five, describing it as "As visually stylish as it is graphically violent", and featuring "a strong performance from Jean Reno, a striking debut by Natalie Portman, and a love-it-or-hate-it, over-the-top turn by Gary Oldman".

 Richard Schickel of Time magazine lauded the film, writing, "This is a Cuisinart of a movie, mixing familiar yet disparate ingredients, making something odd, possibly distasteful, undeniably arresting out of them".
 He praised Oldman's performance as "divinely psychotic".
 Hal Hinson, of The Washington Post, also praised Oldman's acting, saying "Reno plays it minimally; Oldman splatters his performance all over the screen.
 Oldman is the least inhibited actor of his generation, and as this deranged detective, he keeps absolutely nothing in reserve.
 When the camera gets close to him, you feel as if you want to back away."